ak-naresh/AK_NCNews/notes.md

 ---

-## Pool is used to keep connection open instead of reconnecting each time.
+- Pool is used to keep connection open instead of reconnecting each time.

+---

 ## List of error status codes

+//When not: 200 OK / 201 Created

 - `200 OK`
   Status: Successful GET request, returns data